1974 Olean High School shooting: Details

 Fire trucks began to respond to the fire alarm, then local police and finally New York State troopers.
 At this time there were no students present and only Principal Louis Nicol, secretaries, business office, maintenance and custodians were at the school.
 All but the Supt. secretary immediately went to the boiler room at the rear of the school.
 By 5:20 p.m., local and State Police officers were surrounding the school building, and a National Guard tank had arrived to remove the injured victims.
 Before night fall, two New York State Police entered the school and threw tear gas grenades into the student council room, where Barbaro was found unconscious inside the room wearing a defective gas mask.
-Barbaro was laid onto a stretcher and transported by ambulance to the hospital, examined and, suffering no injuries, was then transferred to the Olean City Jail.
+Barbaro was laid onto a stretcher and transported by ambulance to the hospital, examined and, having suffered no injuries, was then transferred to the Olean City Jail.

-According to police Barbaro had fired 31 shots.
+According to police, Barbaro had fired 31 shots.
 Three people were killed in the shooting, and eleven others were wounded.
 Those killed were Earl Metcalf, Neal Pilon, and Carmen Wright Drayton, who was six months pregnant.
 Earl Metcalf, 62, was killed inside the school building, while Columbia Gas Co. employee Neal Pilon, 58, was shot while crossing the street outside of the school.
 Carmen Wright, 25, was shot in the head inside her car while driving by the school.
 Both Pilon and Wright were pronounced "dead on arrival" at Olean General Hospital.
 Seven people survived the shooting with gunshot wounds, while four others sustained injuries from flying glass fragments.
 Eight of the wounded victims were Olean city firemen responding to a fire complaint at the school.
-At the time of the shooting the school was closed for the Christmas Break.